MapleThunder/drupal-docker/README.md

 ## Drush commands

-To rund drush commands the following command must be used:
+To run drush commands the following command must be used:
 ```docker-compose exec drupal bash -c 'drush cr'```